 Interns provide most of their clinical work at the Child Development Center (CDC), an interdisciplinary clinic.
 Interns also receive training in an ICF/MR facility and at Nationwide Children’s Hospital Main Campus.
 Interns also participate in occasional hospital inpatient consultations that occur throughout the year.
-Inpatient consultations typically are geared toward the appropriateness of placement in an ICF/MR facility and other issues concerning children with developmental disabilities.
+Inpatient consultations typically are geared toward behavioral difficulties or differential diagnosis of children with developmental disabilities.

 Interns work as part of an interdisciplinary team (Physician/Nurse Practitioner, Speech Therapist, Nurse, psychometrician), evaluating children suspected of autism or developmental delay.
 Interns then complete a full psychological assessment to further document the child’s functioning and generate recommendations for services.
 Interns also complete traditional psychological evaluations of children with other intellectual and developmental disabilities.

 Special training opportunities focused on behavioral therapy for children with developmental disabilities is an integral part of training.
 Treatment experiences are ample and cover a wide range of presenting problems and diagnoses including feeding problems, aggression, self-injury, sleep problems, and toileting and other gastrointestinal issues.
 Treatment cases may also involve habilitative interventions for adaptive behavioral deficits, school and academic interventions, and early intensive behavioral intervention for autism.
 Participation in an evidence based group therapy program for children with IDD and co-morbid behavioral problems is also available.

 IDD interns provide psychological services for several hospital-based medical clinics.
 Typical responsibilities include brief psychological testing and behavioral consultation.
 Current clinics with IDD Internship Track involvement are:

 Bowel Management Clinic for Children with IDD